Using information received from the public, electoral registration officers are required to keep two registers:

 Removing your details from the 'Open' Register does not affect your right to vote.

 To have your personal details removed from the the 'Open' Register you must contact us in person or by phone.
 See contact details bottom of page.

 Alternatively, when you complete your Annual Election Canvass (updating your details), you will be given the option to ask for a form to apply to have your personal details removed from the 'Open' Register.

-The register is updated periodically throughout the year and you can view the both versions of the Register of Electors in person at our Basildon town centre offices, see address details below.
+The register is updated periodically throughout the year and you can view the both versions of the Register of Electors in person at our Basildon town centre offices.